Back

 Stock Market Sector Classifications

 There are four competing systems for classifying stocks into sectors and industries: the Global Industry Classification Standard (GICS), the Industrial Classification Benchmark (ICB), The Refinitiv Business Classification (TRBC), and Morningstar's stock sector structure.
-For the most part, the systems are functionally equivalent, but unfortunately the terminology is different.
+For the most part, the systems are functionally equivalent and have largely converged in recent years, but the terminology differs.

 ICB Classification System

 The Industry Classification Benchmark or ICB, was developed by Dow Jones and FTSE, and is used by the NASDAQ and New York Stock Exchanges.
-The ICB structure consists of 10 industries, 19 supersectors, 41 sectors and 114 subsectors.
+The ICB structure consists of 11 industries, 20 supersectors, 45 sectors and 173 subsectors.
+The system underwent a major restructuring in 2019 following the integration of Russell Global Sectors (RGS).
 So the highest level is an "industry".
 The ICB system is used by most Dow Jones and FTSE indexes.

 • Basic Materials